joeylaguna/googleMapsProject/README.md

 ### Prerequisities

-Be sure to grab a Google Maps API from https://developers.google.com/maps/
+Be sure to grab a Google Maps API key from https://developers.google.com/maps/

 ### Installing